sandialabs/shell-logger/README.md

 replacing `master` with whatever git reference you like, and then using `pip install -r requirements.txt` to handle installing it.

-Alternatively, if you're prevented from using the solution above, you can use `snapshot.py` to snapshot a subset of this repository into your own.
-See the `--help` text for details.

 ## Where to Get Help

 If you're having trouble with `ShellLogger`, or just want to ask a question,